Muhammed58/parking-tracking-app/README.md

-# Parking Tracking React Native App
+# Parking Tracking React Native App - An UGLY project from my early coding years😀

+I keep sharing this to show people how bad your code can be in first years 🎉

 The purpose of the application is to record where you parked and to show a historical report.
 Not only will you not forget where you parked, but you will also be able to take note of the affordable parking spaces you have found before.

 ##### Table of Contents